xmihol00/data_coding_and_compression/project/README.md

 # Huffman and RLE Compression of Grayscale Images
-This project provides an implementation of a compressor and decompressor intended for grayscale images.
-Both the compressor and decompressor are optimized with the use of vector AVX instructions and allow multi-threaded execution facilitated with OpenMP.
+This project provides an implementation of a compressor and decompressor intended for grayscale images using Huffman coding and run length encoding.
+Both the compressor and decompressor are optimized with the use of Intel® Advanced Vector Extensions 512 instructions and allow multi-threaded execution facilitated with OpenMP.

-## Directory structure
+## Directory Structure
 ```
 ├── bash_src/                - test, performance analysis and other bash scripts
 ├── compressed_files/        - should be empty, used for testing